 Every Charlotte home is unique, each with its own charm and its own needs.
-Similarly, each of the windows in your Charlotte home are different too.
-Their dimensions, shape, the direction they face and more will vary and affect which window treatment that fits them best.
+Likewise, each of the windows in your Charlotte home are unique too.
+Their dimensions, shape, the direction they face and more will vary and influence which window treatment that fits them best.

-Sidelights are those long, thin windows that are found on either side of the front door in several homes.
+Sidelights are those tall, thin windows that are found on either side of the front door in several homes.
 Choosing the right window treatment for sidelight windows is especially important for a couple of reasons.
-First, sidelights are a focal point of your home, as most visitors’ gaze is naturally drawn to the front door of the house.
-Second, people–from your postman to guests to traveling salesmen–are going to see the sidelight windows up close, which makes a great window treatment that much more important to ensure you keep your privacy.
+First, they’re a focal point of your home, as most visitors’ eyes are naturally drawn to the front door of the house.
+Second, people–from your postman to guests to traveling salesmen–are going to see the sidelight windows up close, which makes a great window covering that much more important to ensure you keep your privacy.

 Our recommendation for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.